jeertmans/manim-slides/docs/source/reference/examples.md

    :pyobject: SubsectionExample
 ```

+This example creates **one slide** with **four subsections**:
+1. First subsection adds a circle
+2. Second subsection adds a square (circle still visible)
+3. Third subsection adds labels (circle and square still visible)
+4. Fourth subsection adds an arrow connecting them (everything still visible)

-Note that the `auto_next=True` parameter on the third subsection will
+Note that `auto_next=True` on the third subsection will automatically advance
-automatically advance to the next subsection when compatible presenters
+to the fourth subsection after animations complete.
-are used.

 ## Advanced Example